What is Clinical Trial Monitoring?

 The International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH TR) recommends that clinical trial monitoring follow GCP guidelines (ICH).
 This group brings together regulators from Europe, Japan, and the United States to develop global guidelines to improve clinical trial monitoring safety.
 Government agencies that approve pharmaceutical products for sale and use, such as the Food and Drug Administration (FDA) in the United States, frequently require clinical trial monitoring.
 Government agencies, hospitals, universities, clinics, pharmaceutical companies, and biotechnology companies may all sponsor clinical trials.

-The standard operating procedures for monitoring a trial will be determined the trial’s sponsor.
+The standard operating procedures for monitoring a trial will be determined by the trial’s sponsor.
 The sponsor also chooses who will oversee the trial and how many monitors will be present.
 The number of participants, the disease or condition being studied, and the complexity and risk of the drug or treatment may all influence how frequently and for how long the clinical research associate visits the study site.
-All activities that take place during a clinical trial monitoring visit are planned the clinical research associate.
+All activities that take place during a clinical trial monitoring visit are planned by the clinical research associate.
 After each visit, he or she usually writes a report.

 The Food and Drug Administration’s Center for Drug Evaluation and Research publishes an annual list of the most common clinical trial failures.
 The Office for Human Research Protections is a division of the US Department of Health and Human Services that oversees clinical trials (OHRP).
 The OHRP provides educational resources and conferences for researchers in addition to regulation and compliance.